 Sorce wins for a different person.
 Specifically:

 • You want a real free tier.
 40 swipes/day with AI auto-apply included.
-JobHire.ai is paid after the trial.
+JobHire.ai's public FAQ says there is no free trial.

 • You want to see every job before it goes out.
 Every Sorce application went out because you swiped right.
 With autopilot tools, the AI decides — and filters are blunt.